 Too bad, lovelies.
 You gotta go there first if you want your readers to go with you!

-How to write fiction a reader cares about is a huge question many writers have.
-This post will be a short one but it strikes at, I think, the very heart of writing great fiction.
+Writing fiction a reader cares about is a huge question many writers have.
+This post will be a short one but it strikes at, I think, the very heart of being a good writer.
 What is your number one objective as a writer?

 To make your reader feel.

 Whenever I speak about how to write a query letter at conferences, I always have one request: Make me care.
 This is the same idea.
 I want to feel my interest piqued with the query.
 I want to feel something, even if it’s just a stirring of feeling or concern or nervousness or longing.
 Most queries fail to elicit even one feeling (other than boredom).

 How to Make a Reader Care

-The manuscript itself, however, has to do much more than just make a reader care (though that’s an excellent starting point, and it will set you apart from most readers).
+The manuscript itself, however, has to do much more than just make a reader care (though that’s an excellent starting point, and it will set you apart from most writers).
 When your character — who is the focal point of our feelings and our gateway into the story — feels hurt, the reader should ache.
 When they fall in love, the reader should feel her heart quicken.
 When they think all is lost, the reader should reach for the Ben & Jerry’s.
 That’s when you know you’re on your way to being a good writer.

-If you’re not going to be manipulating your reader’s emotions and taking your audience on a journey of feelings, thoughts, and realizations, what’s the point?
+If you’re not writing fiction that manipulates your reader’s emotions and takes your audience on a journey of feelings, thoughts, and realizations, what’s the point?

 How do you make your readers feel emotion?
 You do it through crafting a character with feelings and goals, and also by knowing your own feelings.
 At the VCFA Alumni Mini-Residency I attended this July in Vermont, COUNTDOWN author and master writer Deborah Wiles said the following: